A City Christmas

 Most of the kids I see with family are busy laughing and playing and running around the aisles.
 But these three boys stood silently and watched as I crossed the planks into an X, and hammered.

 When I finished, the smallest boy, about five years old, picked up the tree and let it stand.
-A little smile came to his lips as he touched it.
+A smile came to his lips as he touched the tree.

 “We want to thank you, Sir,” said the man.

-I raised my hand to shake his.
-But the man caught my forearm in a firm grip.
+I raised my hand, but the man caught my forearm in a vise-like grip.
 “Thank you,” he whispered.

 The boys walked away with the tree.
 Behind them walked the man and woman.
-But they stopped before leaving the tool corral, and the woman hugged him and buried her head in his chest.
+They stopped before leaving the tool corral, and the woman hugged him and buried her head in his chest.